MilkJug1/ALVR/README.md

 [![badge-discord][]][link-discord] [![badge-matrix][]][link-matrix] [![badge-opencollective][]][link-opencollective]

+This is going to be a modified source of ALVR to enable wired streaming, kind of like Oculus Link, for Linux.
+This is not where the main branch of the source is at, to see the source, go to the [ORLL](https://github.com/MilkJug1/OculusLinkLinux).

 Stream VR games from your PC to your headset via Wi-Fi.
 ALVR uses technologies like [Asynchronous Timewarp](https://developer.oculus.com/documentation/native/android/mobile-timewarp-overview) and [Fixed Foveated Rendering](https://developer.oculus.com/documentation/native/android/mobile-ffr) for a smoother experience.
 All games that work with an Oculus Rift (s) should work with ALVR.